Knowledge of the Rules

 6.3 If requested, team contacts must notify the referee of player names.

-6.4 Players are only permitted to play for one team per night at any particular venue.
+6.4 Players are permitted to play across multiple teams per night in the following situations:

-Please note: the only exception is when an individual plays in a men's team and a mixed team on the same night.
+Individual players can play in both a men's team and a mixed team on the same night.
 This is permitted due to both competitions being appropriately separate.

 6.5 Teams found to be playing ineligible players, relating to rule 6.4, may lose match points.